 Globalism by religion is still globalism.
 Marxism and Christianity are both globalist at their core, and globalism itself is an existential threat to any population that wishes to remain sovereign and independent.

 Both are highly committed to an absolutist worldview that demands total, unquestioning compliance.
 Both teach people that humans are all the same inside and therefore can be expected to behave the same.
+Both reduce all unique individuals to a single moral lowest common denominator, decreeing that because some are evil, all are evil.
 Both use shame and humiliation to break the psyche of believers.
 Both insist any challenges to the orthodoxy are necessarily evil and immoral and must be censored.

 It's impossible to oppose Marxism and communism and globalism while still maintaining belief in the absolute authority of Christian dogma.
 Christianity is far more Marxist than free - it leaves no room for nuance or difference of opinion on the fundamentals, and it imposes those fundamentals on all societies it's encountered throughout history.